micronDLA/SDK/README.md

 ## Tensorflow

 The content provided in this section is equivalent to the [tensorflow to ONNX tutorial](https://github.com/onnx/tutorials/blob/master/tutorials/TensorflowToOnnx-1.ipynb).
- The files for that tutorial is in the [assets folder](https://github.com/onnx/tutorials/tree/master/tutorials/assets), so git clone the onnx tutorial repo.
+ The files for that tutorial are in the [assets folder](https://github.com/onnx/tutorials/tree/master/tutorials/assets), so git clone the onnx tutorial repo.

 To convert tensorflow models into ONNX format, you will need this converter [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx).

 Tensorflow uses various file formats to represent a model: checkpoint files, frozen graphs (graph with weights) and saved_model.
 For more details please refer to [tensorflow guides](https://www.tensorflow.org/guide/extend/model_files).

-After step 2 from [Convert Tensorflow model to ONNX]((https://github.com/onnx/tutorials/blob/master/tutorials/TensorflowToOnnx-1.ipynb), you should have a mnist1.onnx.
+After step 2 from [Convert Tensorflow model to ONNX](https://github.com/onnx/tutorials/blob/master/tutorials/TensorflowToOnnx-1.ipynb), you should have a mnist1.onnx.
  Now, you only need to run that on the accelerator.

 ```python